SystemView

 • In function _cbSendSystemDesc(void), add this instruction: SEGGER_SYSVIEW_SendSysDesc("N="SYSVIEW_APP_NAME",D="SYSVIEW_DEVICE_NAME",O=FreeRTOS"); before SEGGER_SYSVIEW_SendSysDesc("I#15=SysTick");.

-• Replace the Global function section by this code:
+• Replace the Global function section with this code:

 /*********************************************************************